ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Networking
-Azure Virtual Network: Connects VMs to incoming virtual private network (VPN) connections Azure Load Balancer: Balances inbound and outbound connections to applications or service endpoints.
+Azure Virtual Network: Connects VMs to incoming virtual private network (VPN) connections

+Azure Load Balancer: Balances inbound and outbound connections to applications or service endpoints.

 Azure Application Gateway: Accesses Azure Virtual Networks through high-performance VPN gateways.

 Azure DNS: Provides ultra-fast DNS responses and ultra-high domain availability.

 Azure Content Delivery Network:Delivers high-bandwidth content to customers globally.

 Azure DDoS Protection: Protects Azure-hosted applications from distributed denial of service (DDOS) attacks.

 Azure Traffic Manager:Distributes network traffic across Azure regions worldwide.

 Azure ExpressRoute:Connects to Azure over high-bandwidth dedicated secure connections.
+- transfer data from your on-premises datacenter to Azure Public Cloud
+- not charged for inbound data transfer

 Azure Network Watcher:Monitors and diagnoses network issues by using scenario-based analysis.

 Azure Firewall:Implements high-security, high-availability firewall with unlimited scalability.

 Azure Virtual WAN:Creates a unified wide area network (WAN) that connects local and remote sites.

 #### Storage
 Azure Blob storage:Storage service for very large objects, such as video files or bitmaps.

 Azure File storage:File shares that can be accessed and managed like a file server.

 Azure Queue storage:A data store for queuing and reliably delivering messages between applications.

 Azure Table storage:Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.

+Azure Data Lake: storage repository suitable for holding large amounts of data.
+With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.

 characteristics:
 - **Durable** and highly available with redundancy and replication.